lehuannhatrang/ml-platform-admin/README.md

 ```

-Then you will be able to access the Karmada Dashboard by `http://your-karmada-host:32000`.
+Then you will be able to access the ML Platform Admin by `http://your-portal-host:32000`.
-Note that, the Karmada Dashboard service type is `NodePort`, this exposes the dashboard on a specific port on each node
+Note that, the ML Platform Admin service type is `NodePort`, this exposes the dashboard on a specific port on each node
 of your `host cluster`, allowing you to access it via any node's IP address and that port.

 You also can use `kubectl port-forward` to forward a local port to the Dashboard's backend pod:
 ```
-kubectl port-forward -n karmada-system services/karmada-dashboard-web --address 0.0.0.0 8000:8000
+kubectl port-forward -n ml-platform-system services/ML Platform Admin-web --address 0.0.0.0 8000:8000
 ```
 Then you can access it via `http://localhost:8000`.